Kyonax/learn-repo-devops-platzi/README.md

 In this path, you will learn about server administration and the main tools used in DevOps to scale your application quickly and securely.

 ### DevOps
 Learn about the key tools for automating your processes and deploying your application.
+More information on the next ORG Files:
+ - [[Intro/DevOps/devops-introduction.org][DevOps Introduction Course]]